 Unfortunately, I’m at a disadvantage in that regard: despite its formative influence, the eighties leave me cold, particularly as a decade of film.
-So on some level, the hackle-raising magic some folks might feel from its well realized production, engaging story, nostalgic detail, and fine performances…that’s all lost on me.
+On some level, the hackle-raising magic some folks might feel from its well realized production, engaging story, nostalgic detail, and fine performances is all lost on me.
 More detrimentally, I found it a shallow examination of its concept.
 Stranger Things conjures the eighties, without even remotely interrogating the eighties.
-Its characters are right out of a popular 1985ish chiller—right down to its conventional gender roles and ugly social status quo.
+Its characters are right out of a popular 1985ish chiller—right down to the conventional gender roles and ugly social status quo.
 Men are active and heroic, women are protectors, girlfriends, or mysterious catalysts.
-Sleazy jocks like Steve get to redeem themselves with side-plot character arcs, while the much more crucial Eleven is a chess piece, for some reason selectively communicative, even as her friends argue about her while she’s right in the room.
+Sleazy jocks like Steve get to redeem themselves with side-plot character arcs, while the much more crucial Eleven is a chess piece, selectively communicative for some reason, even as her friends argue about her while she’s right in the room with them.
 There’s bullying, there’s date-rapey partying, there are friends mean-spiritedly making fun of each other, and other ickyisms, none of them sociologically examined.
 Is this what made the eighties great?
-Stranger Things has an opportunity to comment on these familiar dynamics and tropes, turn them on their head, subvert them, perhaps even in the manner of period pieces like The Americans or Mad Men—two shows that recognize that the “good old days” were actually bad old days.
+Stranger Things has an opportunity to comment on these familiar dynamics and tropes, turn them on their head, subvert them, perhaps even in the manner of period pieces like The Americans or Mad Men—two shows that recognize the “good old days” were actually bad old days.
 Not only doesn’t Stranger Things take up that challenge, it seems oblivious that the challenge even exists.
 It’s all surface.